 - Social Insurance numbers, business numbers, and similar business identifiers

 - Descriptions of what happened and why you’re seeking relief

-- Related documents, such as doctor’s statements or death certificates, if you’re requesting relief due to a death in the family
+- Related documents, such as doctor’s statements or death certificates if you’re requesting relief due to a death in the family

-When reviewing your application, the CRA takes into account the information you provide about the situation, but it also looks at your past relationship with the agency.
-In particular, it assesses your history of compliance with tax laws, whether you knew about the balance owed, and how quickly you acted to deal with the issue.
-Whether the CRA approves your request, denies it, or approves part of it, it will issue you a letter.
+When reviewing your application, the CRA takes into account the information you provide about the situation and your past relationship with the CRA.
+In particular, the CRA assesses your history of compliance with tax laws, whether you knew about the balance you owe, and how quickly you acted to deal with the issue.
+Whether the CRA approves your request, denies it, or approves part of it, the agency typically issues a letter explaining its decision.
 If you don’t agree with the decision, you can request a second review.
 If you still don’t agree with the second review, you have 30 days to request a judicial review in a court of law.